SaiVK/xv6-riscv-docker/README.md

 ```

 __Step 2__: Executing _xv6-riscv_ inside docker.<br/>
 Execute the following command on host system.
 You will get a shell within the docker container.
-Note: Add the path to _xv6-riscv_ repo that you have cloned after the _-v_ flag.
+Note: In the below command add the path to _xv6-riscv_ repo that you have cloned to your host system after the _-v_ flag.
 ```
 docker run -it -v <path to xv6-riscv in your host system>:/home/os-iitm/xv6-riscv svkv/riscv-tools:v1.0
 ```